SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

 ## Particles
 - **Leptons** are fundemental spin one half particles that experience no strong interactions and contain no quarks
 - **Baryons** are strong interacting particles that *do* contain quarks and have spin one half, but also 3/2 and 5/2 in some cases and are relatively heavy
 - **Mesons** are composite strongly interacting particles also made of quarks that have spin either 0 or 1.
+- **Quarks** are the fundamentally strongly interacting particles

 ## Electrons
  - Electrons are Leptons